RockLib/RockLib.HealthChecks/docs/HttpModule.md

+---
+sidebar_position: 5
+sidebar_label: 'Add to an ASP.NET application via HttpModule'
+---

-# How to RockLib.HealthChecks to an ASP.NET application via HttpModule
+# How to add RockLib.HealthChecks to an ASP.NET application via HttpModule

 To add a health endpoint to an ASP.NET application via HttpModule, use the RockLib.HealthChecks.HttpModule nuget package.
 This package adds the `HealthCheckHttpModule` HTTP module.
 This can be wired up in the web.config.